mavlink/MAVSDK-docs/en/cpp/examples/autopilot_server.md

 # Example: Autopilot Server

-The [Autopilot Server](https://github.com/mavlink/MAVSDK/tree/{{ book.github_branch }}/examples/autopilot_server) example shows how to use MAVSDK to act as a vehicle autopilot, providing vehicle side
+The [Autopilot Server](https://github.com/mavlink/MAVSDK/tree/{{ book.github_branch }}/examples/autopilot_server) example creates two instances of MAVSDK, representing a client (GCS) and a server (Vehicle).
-MAVLink services, as well as a ground control station.

-The server plugins allow MAVSDK to act as a vehicle and publish live telemetry data, receive mission uploads, listen for vehicle commands and more.

-This example creates two instances of MAVSDK (GCS <-> Vehicle).
-Each MAVSDK instance communicates via UDP to one another, transmitting telemetry, publishing parameters, missions and takeoff commands.
+The MAVSDK instances communicates with each other via UDP transmitting telemetry, publishing parameters, missions and takeoff commands.

+> **Note** This example shows how to use [MAVSDK Server Plugins](../server_plugins.md)!
-This is a good starting point if you are looking to implement MAVLink services to a non-MAVLink compatible system.
+> This is a good starting point if you are looking to implement MAVLink services to a non-MAVLink compatible system.

 ## Running the Example {#run_example}